 Water temperatures change as the seasons change, and although temperature and seasonal variations both play different roles in bass behavior, the two are linked.
 We all know that lakes, rivers and ponds are colder in the winter, hotter in the summer, and somewhere in between in the spring and fall, but do you know bass move as the seasons and temperatures change?
 That's why we catch them in shallow water sometimes and in much deeper water at other times.

 Confused?
 That's okay.
-Even Cook, a 14-time Bassmaster Classic qualifier, still doesn't fully understand how natural variations in weather and seasons affect fish.
+Even Cook, a 14-time Bassmaster Classic qualifier, didn't fully understand how natural variations in weather and seasons affect fish.
 Nobody really has all the answers.
-But based on his lifelong experience as a bass angler and biologist, he has a good understanding of where to find bass as the seasons change and as the water temperatures rise and fall.
+But based on his lifelong experience as a bass angler and biologist, he had a good understanding of where to find bass as the seasons change and as the water temperatures rise and fall.

 As winter gives way to spring and longer, warmer days heat the water, bass start thinking about spawning, so they move into shallow water because bass eggs need sunlight and warmth in order to hatch.
 Bass eat more often in warmer water, which makes catching them seem pretty easy sometimes.
 They stay shallow — typically less than 8 feet — until hot summer days push water temperatures into the high 80s.
 That's when they start to move out to deeper, cooler water where they stay until the shallower water starts to cool again in the fall.